apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 Examples:

-Get all nodes of node type sling:Folder with the property sling:resourceType set to 'x':
+Get all nodes of node type 'sling:Folder' with the property 'sling:resourceType' set to 'x':

-    /jcr:root//element(*, sling:Folder)[@sling:resourceType='x']
+    /jcr:root/content//element(*, sling:Folder)[@sling:resourceType='x']

-Get all workflow nodes with status 'active', sorted by starting time:
+Get all index definition nodes of type 'lucene', sorted by reindex count, descending:

-    /jcr:root//element(*, acme:Workflow)[@status='active'] order by @startTime descending
+    /jcr:root/oak:index/element(*, oak:QueryIndexDefinition)[@type='lucene'] order by @reindexCount descending

-Get all nodes below /etc that have the property type set to 'report'; fail the query if there is no index:
+Get all nodes below /etc that have the property type set to 'report'; fail the query if there is no index that can be used:

     /jcr:root/etc//*[@type='report'] option(traversal fail)